 Your Capital Budgeting Process Relies on Inaccurate Data

 Traditional facility capital budgeting processes rely on pulling together several sources of information.
-Facility Directors generally kick off this process by assessing their facilities' current state and then asking for the money they think they need to keep the buildings warm and the toilets flushing.
+Facility directors generally kick off this process by assessing their facilities’ current state and then asking for the money they think they need to keep the buildings warm and the toilets flushing.

 - Start with bad data: Gathering the needed data to start the capital budgeting process is an absurdly complicated task using legacy systems.
-Facility Directors must sort through literal and figurative piles of outdated facility condition assessment (FCA) reports, work orders, repair statuses, warranties, and other siloed information.
+Facility directors must sort through literal and figurative piles of outdated facility condition assessment (FCA) reports, work orders, repair statuses, warranties, and other siloed information.
 The data needed is often unavailable or inaccessible, leaving directors to rely on technician input and educated guesses.

 - Add in some lousy statistics: Once gathered, these inaccurate information points are combined with generic depreciation and maintenance statistics to produce estimates for maintenance and replacement schedules.
-The problem with these statistics is that they aren’t specific to conditions (such as heat, humidity, vibration, etc.) and fail to consider your facilities' maintenance histories.
+The problem with these statistics is they aren’t specific to conditions (such as heat, humidity, vibration, etc.) and fail to consider your facilities’ maintenance histories.
 Therefore, they come with low confidence levels and wide ranges.

 The final product is generally recognized as a series of estimates and guesswork.
 In a good year, the mistakes largely cancel each other out.
 Everyone avoids thinking of the years when they weren’t so lucky.

-The Impact of this Bad Data on Your Capital Budgeting Process
+Bad Data’s Impact on Your Capital Budgeting

-Deploying weak data creates additional challenges:
+Depending on weak data creates plenty of challenges:

 - Problematic deferments: Overestimating the stamina of equipment leads to incorrect maintenance deferments.
 You end up blindsided by unexpected breakdowns requiring emergency repairs or total replacement, which lead to unexpected major expenses.
 As a result, you may have to deal with safety or operational ramifications and the time-consuming toll of customer dissatisfaction.